 “I was never made an offer to be there, they said ‘hey, if you want to come, you should come.’
 I was like, ‘eh, oh, ok.’
 It was extremely vague, it wasn’t an offer”

-Which contradicts what Cody himself said in an interview last month where he said that a “full offer” was made to Brooks, although it wasn’t necessarily for a match.
+This contradicts what Cody himself said in an interview last month where he said that a “full offer” was made to Brooks, although it wasn’t necessarily for a match.

 So is Punk re-writing history?
 I don’t know but if it comes out that Punk was indeed offered a role at All In and he’s BS’ing about it, it may lose even more of his fans.
 After his lackluster performances in the Octagon, his turning against his former best friend Colt Cabana, his popularity factor is seriously waning.
 It doesn’t bother him by the sound of it.
 Even though it was the fans that gave him the platform to become the man he is today.